-If you’re currently letting out a property with a mortgage - or thinking about doing this - there’s an important income tax change coming in 2017 which you need to be aware of.
+If you’re currently letting out a property with a mortgage - or thinking about doing this - there was an important income tax change in 2017 which you need to be aware of.

-Please note, this change applies to residential lettings only; different tax rules apply for commercial and furnished holiday lets.
+Please note, this change applied to residential lettings only; different tax rules apply for commercial and furnished holiday lets.

-This is changing from 6 April 2017.
-The new rules take full effect from 6 April 2020, but from 6 April 2017 the changes will be phased in by 25% a year until 2020/21 with a mix of the old and new rules used when calculating your taxable income and tax liability.
+This changed from 6 April 2017.
+The new rules take full effect from 6 April 2020, but since 6 April 2017 the changes have been phased in by 25% a year until 2020/21 with a mix of the old and new rules used when calculating your taxable income and tax liability.

 Under the new rules, you can no longer deduct finance costs (such as mortgage interest, mortgage arrangement fees, interest on loans to purchase furnishings) from rental income when calculating your taxable income.
 Instead, you'll get the basic rate (currently 20%) deduction of these costs from your tax liability.